 8 Tips for Optimizing Your Disaster Recovery Plan

-If a natural disaster hits tomorrow, what protocols are in place to keep your company running?
-How about a ransomware attack?
+If a natural disaster hits tomorrow, what protocols are in place for your incidence response plan to keep your company running?
+How about if your client(s) are targeted with a ransomware attack?
 Keep reading to make sure your disaster recovery plan can guarantee business availability and business continuity in the event of the unthinkable.

 #1: Identify the Risks